Examples of artificial intelligence adoption across industries

 6. Abroad, Zest AI reports a 15% drop in default rates and a 30% rise in approvals, while the Upstart platform claims a 75% increase in the accuracy of default predictions.

-8. The main challenge is algorithm transparency: customers and regulators demand an explanation of why a model denied or approved a loan.
+8. The main challenge is algorithm transparency: customers and regulators want an explanation for why the model denied or approved a loan.

 9. Models can inherit historical biases, leading to discrimination.